vclugoar/vclugoar/README.md

 </p>

 ## About
-- 💻 I use raw data and extract meaning out of it
+- 💻 I extract meaning out of raw data
 - 💪🏽  I work with Python, SQL and visualization tools such as Looker (including LookML), Tableau, and Power BI
 - 🌸 Currently working on some passion projects that use text analysis techniques
 - 📫 You can find me on [Twitter](https://twitter.com/vclugo) and [LinkedIn](https://www.linkedin.com/in/viannyl/)